 10 best books to learn English with

 Everyone may be on their smartphones all day every day nowadays, but there’s something uniquely charming about sitting down to read an actual book.
 There’s also something particularly effective about it for those of you keen on improving your English skills; diving into a stack of books is great for getting to grips with grammar, vocab and spelling.
 Oh, and it’s not bad for your wellbeing, either!

 “Every true love and friendship is a story of unexpected transformation.
 If we are the same person before and after we loved, that means we haven’t loved enough.”

-This novel will not only transform your English, but your life; it’s currently my favorite book.
+This novel could transform your English, and possibly your life.
 It’s beautifully written and the Penguin edition ensures that even relative beginners get a good grasp of the story and the meaning it conveys.
 If you’re curious about spiritual matters, this is your pick.

-2. How to be a woman (by Caitlin Moran)
+7. How to be a Woman (by Caitlin Moran)

 “Why on earth have I, because I’m a woman, got to be nice to everyone?”

-This isn’t your topical feminist manifesto.
+This isn’t your typical feminist manifesto.
 Caitlin Moran is a powerful, compelling writer and doesn’t mince her words.
-This book is perfect if you want to learn slang, smash the patriarchy (as any good feminist would!) and laugh while you’re at it.
+This book is perfect if you want to learn American slang, smash the patriarchy (as any good feminist would!) and laugh while you’re at it.

 “So, this is my life.
 And I want you to know that I am both happy and sad and I’m still trying to figure out how that could be.”